-Without qualification to the opinion expressed above, we draw attention to Note 1 (v) which indicates that, in order to continue as a going concern, additional funding will be required to continue to fund the Company's operations and further investigate new projects.
-If the Company is unsuccessful in deriving sufficient additional funding for its operations, there exists a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern and realize its assets and discharge its liabilities in the normal course of business and at the amounts stated in the financial report.
+Without qualification to the opinion expressed above, we draw attention to Note 1 (v) which indicates that in order to continue as a going concern additional funding will be required.
+If the Company is unsuccessful in deriving sufficient additional funding for its operations, there exists a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern and realise its assets and discharge its liabilities in the normal course of business and at the amounts stated in the financial report.